Mario Balotelli: Early life

-Mario has three biological siblings: Abigail, Enoch and Angel Barwuah.
-Enoch Barwuah, two years younger than Balotelli, is also a professional footballer.
+Mario has three biological siblings: Abigail, Enoch (who is two years younger than Balotelli and also a professional footballer) and Angel Barwuah.

 Club career

 Lumezzane

 Balotelli began his career at local side Lumezzane, twenty minutes from the Balotelli residence in Concesio.
 At age 15, he was promoted to the first team, making his first team debut in a Serie C1 league match against Padova on 2 April 2006.

 Inter Milan

 Having had an unsuccessful trial with Barcelona at age 15, Balotelli was signed by Inter Milan in 2006 on loan with a pre-set price of €150,000 to co-own the player.
 In June 2007, Inter exercised the option and purchased the other half for an additional €190,000.
 On 8 November 2007, as part of Sheffield F.C.'s 150th anniversary celebrations, Balotelli featured in a friendly between the two sides at Sheffield United's Bramall Lane.
 The game finished 5–2 to Inter, with Balotelli scoring twice.
 He made his first team and Serie A debut on 16 December 2007, replacing David Suazo in a 2–0 win against Cagliari.
 Three days later, he was featured in the starting lineup in a Coppa Italia match against Reggina, scoring two goals in a 4–1 win.
 Balotelli gained national attention after he scored two goals against Juventus in the return leg of the Coppa Italia quarter-finals, being instrumental in a 3–2 away win for Inter.
 His first Serie A goal then came in April 2008 in a 2–0 away win against Atalanta.
 Inter went on to win the 2007–08 Serie A. Balotelli was a substitute in the 2008 Supercoppa Italiana final against Roma, coming on as a replacement for Luís Figo and scoring in the 83rd minute.
 Inter went on to win the final 6–5 on penalties after the match ended 2–2.